SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/05-Reusability/guide.md

 - rg
 - key_vault
 - rg2
-- tags

 To reference these values in the configuration replace the **var.** that was used to reference the variables with **local.**.
-Update the references in the `azurerm_virtual_network` resource for location, tags and rg to use the locals instead of variables.
+Update the references in the `azurerm_virtual_network` resource for location,rg to use the locals instead of variables.

 Lastly, use the module to add the subnet with associated security group rules and vm.
 The syntax for referring to a module is very similar to that of a resource with the a few exceptions.